Ward, Greenblatt win at U.S. National Book Awards

 Poet John Ashbery received the Medal for Distinguished Contribution to American Letters.

-There were five finalists in each of the four categories, with each winner receiving $10,000 (6,331 pounds).
+There were five finalists in each of the four categories, with each winner receiving $10,000.

 Past National Book Award winners have included John Updike, Philip Roth, Ralph Ellison and rocker Patti Smith, last year's nonfiction winner for her memoir, "Just Kids."